aws-amplify/amplify-js/docs/media/quick_start.md

 </ul>
 <div id="react" class="tab-content current">

-In your `App.js`, add one import and wrap your default component export as seen below:
+In your `App.js`, add an import for `withAuthenticator` and wrap your default component export as seen below:
 ```js
 import { withAuthenticator } from 'aws-amplify-react';